GmbH in Germany: requirements, process, benefits & costs 2025

 Advantages

-• Liability shield: your financial exposure is restricted to the amount you have invested in the business.
+• Limitation of liability: personal liability is limited to the amount invested in the business

-• Strong reputation: a GmbH is trusted by banks, business partners, and clients.
+• Strong reputation: trusted by banks, business partners, and clients

 Disadvantages

-• More formalities: notarial certification and entry in the commercial register are mandatory.
+• Formalities: mandatory notarial certification and entry in the commercial register

-• Ongoing obligations: you must keep proper accounts, prepare annual financial statements, and comply with disclosure rules.
+• Ongoing obligations: proper bookkeeping, annual financial statements, and compliance with disclosure requirements

 For a detailed comparison of business structures, check our main article on company types in Germany with a comparison table of all business structures.